Récits d’une courte nuit / Yarn of A Short Night

 In an imaginary based on a comparative study of foundational stories, 19th-century romantic poetry, and the feminist writing and science fiction of the 1990s1 Yarn of a Short Night offers a point of transition to the infinite possibilities of imagining a future beyond the unique story.
 Amélie Laurence Fortin creates a sensitive and immersive experience of the immeasurable, of history and transition by relying on broad literary references that espouse a more complex concept of the heroic tale, one no longer exclusively stereotyped as masculine or feminine.
 Located at the back of the Main Hall, the installation monomyth combines found and manufactured objects.
 Using various schematized and encoded forms, she creates a quasi-encyclopaedic amalgam that evokes the recurrence of signs and their metamorphoses throughout history.
 Objects that look like artifacts are displayed in an open, modular structure; the objects seem to belong to something between what has already happened and what may yet occur.
 In contrast to the idea of a linear history governed by a universal structure, the assemblage as a whole gives itself the freedom to visit humanity through all the objects and stories associated with it.

 Conceptualizing an exhibition entails a months-long process of reflection and is a major exercise of cohesion and synthesis.
-Partly imagined in the early hours of morning, at a time that can also be described as a waking dream, Yarn of a Short Night offers an immense play of perspective between a distant past and future.
+Partly imagined in the early hours of the morning, at a time that can also be described as a waking dream, Yarn of a Short Night offers an immense play of perspective between a distant past and future.
 The three works were produced through an interdisciplinary creative process moving between visual arts and technology and requiring the support of experts.
 By relying on specialists in fields such as naval architecture, hot air balloon manufacturing, engineering, and design, Amélie Laurence Fortin was able to maximally explore various techniques and materials.
-Chosen specifically for their historical use or their potential for technological innovation, faience, copper, polyester, neoprene, steel, aluminium, brass, marble, and styrofoam are central to an exercise in translation and communication.
+Chosen specifically for their historical use or their potential for technological innovation, faience, copper, polyester, neoprene, steel, aluminum, brass, marble, and styrofoam are central to an exercise in translation and communication.
 Ambitious and full of ramifications, the exhibition is an ultimate attempt to understand the space and transpose certain lofty ideas into objects.

 - Milly-Alexandra Dery